MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 The acceptable operational downtime determines the speed and extent of device maintenance.
 The availability or longevity of the device and part supply is an important consideration for device lifecycle.

-The more modular the design, the easier it is to swap out parts of the system, especially if some parts become obsolete earlier than others.
+The more modular the design, the easier it's to swap out parts of the system, especially if some parts become obsolete earlier than others.
 Alternative or multi-sourcing of component and module supply chains are critical for reliable solutions.

 ### Environmental requirements